openKolibri/halo-90/readme.md

 ![magnetJig]

 ## Firmware
-The firmware is coded at the register level in C. The code is fully interupt-based and performs quite efficently.
+The firmware is coded at the register level in C. The code is fully interrupt-based and performs quite efficiently.
 The toolchain is simple and built on open source tools.
 This makes it harder to code, but allows for significant optimization.

 ### Modes
 There are multiple modes available on the halo earring that can be switched through when pressing the button.
 Each press of the button cycles to the next mode, eventually circling back around.